-Some BinTec routers can be operated in Bridging Mode.
+Some bintec routers can be operated in Bridging Mode.

-Broadcast Broadcasts (data packages) are sent to all stations in a network in order to ex- change information.
-Generally, there is a certain address (broadcast address) in the network that allows all stations to interpret a message as a broadcast.
-Bus A data transmission medium for use by all the devices connected to a network.
-Data is forwarded over the entire bus and received by all devices on the bus.
+- Broadcast Broadcasts (data packages) are sent to all stations in a network in order to exchange information.
+Generally, there is a certain address (broadcast address) in the network that allows all stations to interpret a message as a broadcast. - Bus A data transmission medium for use by all the devices connected to a network.
+Data is forwarded over the entire bus and received by all devices on the bus. - CA Certificate Authority

+See >> Certificate.

 Called party number Number of the terminal called.

 Calling party number Number of the calling terminal.

-CAPI Common ISDN Application Programming Interface A software interface standardized in 1989 that allows application programs to access ISDN hardware from the PC.
+CAPI Common ISDN Application Programming Interface

+A software interface standardized in 1989 that allows application programs to access ISDN hardware from the PC.
 Most ISDN-specific software solutions work with the CAPI interface.
 Such communications applications enable you, for example, to send and receive faxes or transfer data over the ISDN from your PC.
+See also >> Remote CAPI.

+- CAST A 128-bit encryption algorithm whose operation is similar to DES.
+See➤ Block Cipher Modes. - CBC Cipher Block Chaining

+A plaintext block is combined with the encryption result of the previous block and the resulting value is encrypted.
+This procedure requires an Initialization Vector (IV) for the first block.
+See >> Block Cipher Modes.

+- Certificate A certificate identifies someone or something, an individual, a company, or an application.
+The certificate associates that identity with a public key.
+Public-key certificates are data blocks which provide a safe method of distributing public keys.
+Public-key certificates are certified by an issuing organization called a certification authority (CA). - CCITT Consultative Committee for International Telegraphy and Telephony

-See also >> Remote CAPI .
-CCITT Consultative Committee for International Telegraphy and Telephony A predecessor organization of the \rightarrow ITU that passed recommendations for the development of communications standards for public telephony and data networks and data transmission interfaces.
-Channel bundling Channel bundling Function of your router.
+A predecessor organization of the \rightarrow ITU that passed recommendations for the development of communications standards for public telephony and data networks and data transmission interfaces.

+Channel bundling Channel bundling

+Function of your router.
 Channel bundling is a method of increasing the data throughput.
-The data throughput is doubled by switching in a second \rightarrow B - channel for data transmission.
-Channel bundling can be either dynamic (= on demand) or static (= always). СНАР Challenge Handshake Authentication Protocol A security mechanism during the establishment of a connection with a WAN partner using >> PPP.
+The data throughput is doubled by switching in a second $\rightarrow \rightarrow B$ -channel for data transmission.
+Channel bundling can be either dynamic (= on demand) or static (= always).

+CHAP Challenge Handshake Authentication Protocol

+A security mechanism during the establishment of a connection with a WAN partner using PPP.
 This protocol is used for checking the WAN partner name and the password defined for the WAN partner.
 If the partner name and password at both ends are not the same, a connection is not set up.
-The user name and password are encoded in CHAP before they are sent to the partner - as opposed to >> PAP.
+The user name and password are encoded in CHAP before they are sent to the partner - as opposed to PAP.